mrayyan911/fastapibackend/README.md

 3. **Access the application:**

-   Once the containers are running, you can access the FastAPI application at [http://localhost:8000/api/v1/openapi.json](http://localhost:8000/api/v1/openapi.json) for the OpenAPI documentation.
+   Once the containers are running, you can access the FastAPI application at [http://localhost:8000/docs]
 ## Services

 The `docker-compose.yml` file defines the following services: